|Tour:||Salkantay Trek 4D/3N|

 Day 4: Aguas Calientes - Machu Picchu:

 Today we are hiking up to the Archaeological site of Machu Picchu, and we will explore the city and enjoy this ancient place in the tranquil morning hours.
 Once we arrive, we will begin with a complete guided tour of the Inca citadel.
 Your guide will then depart and leave you on your own for the rest of the time.
-After the guides explanation you can climb up Huaynapicchu Mountain or Machu Picchu Mountain (if included), where one will experience spectacular views of all of Machu Picchu, the valleys, and the mountains that surround it, or we you may visit the Temple of the Moon, or the fabulous Inca Bridge.
+After an introduction by the tour guide you can climb up Huaynapicchu Mountain or Machu Picchu Mountain (if included), where one will experience spectacular views of all of Machu Picchu, the valleys, and the mountains that surround it, or you may want to visit the Temple of the Moon, or the fabulous Inca Bridge.

 In the afternoon, you will hike down to the town of Aguas Calientes where you have the option to visit and relax in the hot springs if time permits.
-From here we take the train back to the city of Cusco, where your arrival time depends on your train time.
-(Remember your guide is no longer going to be with the group so arrival to your train at the time indicated on the ticket is your responsibility).
-(Breakfast included).
+From here we take the train back to the city of Ollantaytambo, where your arrival time depends on your train time.
+From Ollantaytambo you will be transported back to Cusco and dropped off at or near Plaza San Franscisco (Remember your guide is no longer going to be with the group so arrival to your train at the time indicated on the ticket is your responsibility).

 - Transfer from your hotel to Mollepata.
 (Trail head).